All posts

 How LiabilityScore™ Scores a Contract

-A lot of AI tools will read your contract and tell you it looks concerning.
-LiabilityScore™ gives you a number.
-That difference is deliberate, and understanding how the number gets calculated helps you understand what it means — and what to do with it.
+A lot of AI tools read a contract and describe it as concerning.
+LiabilityScore™ produces a number.
+That difference is deliberate, and understanding how the number gets calculated clarifies what it means.

 The Problem with "Looks Concerning"

 Most contract review tools, AI-powered or otherwise, return qualitative output: a list of clauses flagged as risky, color-coded highlights, or a summary of things to watch out for.
 That output is useful.
-It's also hard to act on, because it doesn't tell you how risky this contract is relative to other contracts you might sign, or whether the risk level is acceptable given what you're getting in return.
+It is also hard to compare, because it does not indicate how risky one contract is relative to other contracts of the same type, or how the risk level compares to the consideration the contract provides.

 A score does something different.
 It compresses a complex set of clause-level signals into a single number on a 0–100 scale, where higher means more risk.
-You can compare it across contracts.
-You can track it across versions as you negotiate.
-You can show it to a business partner who doesn't want to read a 40-page lease.
-And you can benchmark it: a score of 72 on a commercial lease means something specific, not just "there are some issues."
+The number is comparable across contracts.
+It is trackable across versions during negotiation.
+It is shareable with a business partner who does not want to read a 40-page lease.
+And it is benchmarkable: a score of 72 on a commercial lease means something specific, not just "there are some issues."

 The FICO analogy isn't accidental.
 FICO didn't make lenders fair — it made borrower risk legible, which created competition, transparency, and eventually access.
 Before credit scoring, people were denied credit based on hunches.
 Scoring replaced hunches with calculations.
 LiabilityScore™ does the same thing for contract risk.
 When enough signers start flagging the same predatory clauses, drafters will remove them preemptively — not out of goodwill, but because friction costs money.
 That's how markets normalize.
 Information equality precedes behavioral change.